A Fail Proof System for Finding the Best Deadlift for You

-The sumo deadlift is characterized by a wide stance, with toes slightly pointed out and more upright upper body.
+The sumo deadlift is characterized by a wide stance, with toes slightly pointed out and a more upright upper body.
 The actual width of your stance will vary depending on the flexibility of your hips and legs and also the anatomy of your pelvis.

 This doesn’t mean completely avoid sumo deadlifts if you have tight legs and hips.
-This may be actually help improve it.
+This may actually help improve it.

 In the spirit of keeping your hips moving like a salsa dancer so you can burn holes in the dance floor/make lots of sexy time/pick pumpkins like a boss here is the…

-The half kneeling adductor dip is a stretch that will help you get into a more comfortable sumo deadlift position.
+The half-kneeling adductor dip is a stretch that will help you get into a more comfortable sumo deadlift position.
 Here’s how to do it.

-- Setup in a half kneeling position.
+- Setup in a half-kneeling position.
 I know the hard floor hurts.
 Put a pad under your knee don’t try and act like a tough guy.